danielg0/fyp/report.md

 #### Warm-up

 One practical concern to handle when switching between functional and cycle-accurate simulation is warming up the processor.
 Modern processors contain a lot of internal state essential for achieving good performance, including branch predictors for prefetching upcoming instructions and multiple levels of caching to speed up accesses with temporal locality, that is not maintained during functional simulation.
-As such, if nothing is done they will be stale or "cold" upon switching to the cycle-accurate simulation, leading to an increase in cache misses and branch mispredictions that wouldn't occur in a complete execution.
+As such, if nothing is done they will be stale or "cold" upon switching to the cycle-accurate simulation, leading to an increase in cache misses and branch mispredictions that would not occur in a complete execution.
 Without warm-up, these misses and mispredications would increase the error in estimated performance metrics.

 How best to solve this has been the subject of research. [@samplestartcontextswitch] proposed a method where samples start being collected only after a context switch, under the assumption that at least for smaller caches, the cache will be flushed during the switch. [@reversestatereconstruction] suggests tracking the data that is needed for reconstructing architecture state during functional simulation, so that once the switch to cycle- accurate simulation is made, the processor structures can be filled back up in reverse.
 SMARTS approaches this problem in two ways: with detailed warming and with functional warming.